Pyrus calleryana: Etymology

-The species is named after the Italian-French missionary Joseph-Marie Callery (1810–1862), a sinologue who sent specimens of the tree to Europe from China.
+The species is named after Italian-French missionary Joseph-Marie Callery (1810–1862), a sinologue who sent specimens of the tree to Europe from China.

 Distribution and habitat

-It is native to mainland China, Japan, the Korean Peninsula, Taiwan, and Vietnam.
+It is native to mainland China, Japan, the Korean Peninsula, and Taiwan.
 It is reported as introduced in the United States, Canada, Iraq, and the Western Himalayas region of India.

 Cultivation

 Numerous cultivars of Callery pear are offered commercially, including 'Aristocrat', 'Autumn Blaze', 'Bradford', 'Capital', 'Chanticleer' (also known as 'Cleveland Select'), 'New Bradford', 'Redspire', and 'Whitehouse'.